Azure/azure-powershell/src/Websites/Websites/help/New-AzWebAppAzureStoragePath.md

 ```

 ### -MountPath
-Path in the container where the share specified by ShareName will be exposed
+Path in the container where the share specified by ShareName will be exposed.
+MountPath must be sub-directory of "\mounts".

 ```yaml
 Type: System.String